 - Try and stick to a maximum of 2 capabilities.
 A capability is a set of 3-4 features that, when combined together, make for a solution or use case.
 Features can be reused for different capabilities but not vice versa.
 Try to stick to max 2 for your first MVP.

 Once you’ve gone through this exercise, you’ll be ready to dive deep into the development process.
 We recommend using a low-code technology like Glide to make this happen.

 Building an MVP from scratch on your own will take forever if you use traditional programming means, and it will be expensive.
-With Glide, you can bring up an app for as little as $2500, and with the additional help of professionals like LowCode Agency who can ensure quality output.
+With Glide, you can bring up an app for as little as $5000, and with the additional help of a no code agency like LowCode Agency who can ensure quality output.

 Glide is a powerful visual development tool that allows you to use something as simple as a Google Sheets document as a database.
 Plus, it’s a scalable platform that will allow you to switch to more flexible tools like a MySQL database if you find it necessary over time.